Yellow Magic Orchestra: Legacy

 The band has been described as "the original cyberpunks" and their early work has been described as "proto-techno" music.
 By the 1990s, YMO were also frequently cited as pioneers of ambient house music.
 YMO also popularized a style of live performance that eschewed human movement in favour of electronics such as rhythm boxes and samplers.
 They also influenced the New Romantic movement, including British bands Duran Duran and Japan, whose member Steve Jansen was influenced by drummer Takahashi, while lead member David Sylvian was influenced by Sakamoto, who would later collaborate with Sylvian.

 Various cover versions of "Kimi ni Mune Kyun" (1983) have also been produced by other artists, including The Human League in 1993 ("YMO Versus The Human League") and Asako Toki in 2006.
 In 2009, a cover of "Kimi ni Mune Kyun" was used as the ending theme song for the anime adaptation of Maria Holic, sung by Asami Sanada, Marina Inoue, and Yū Kobayashi, the voice actresses of the main characters.
 In 2015, in the anime Sound!
 Euphonium, episode 5, the song "Rydeen" is played by Kitauji highschool's orchestra.
-The popular anime series Dragon Ball Z also paid homage to the band with the song "Solid State Scouter" as the theme song of the 1990 TV special Dragon Ball Z: Bardock – The Father of Goku.
+The popular anime series Dragon Ball Z paid homage to the band with the song "Solid State Scouter" as the theme song of the 1990 TV special Dragon Ball Z: Bardock – The Father of Goku.
+The band is also referenced in the Cartoon Network series Infinity Train.

 In HMV Japan's list of top 100 Japanese musicians of all time, YMO were voted second place, behind only Southern All Stars, a pop-rock band who remain largely unknown outside Japan.
 In 2006, Senor Coconut paid tribute to the band with his Yellow Fever! album.